lutchobandeira/lutchobandeira.github.io/_posts/2019-04-17-introduction-to-redux-and-its-role-in-modern-javascript-frameworks-such-as-react-and-angular.md

 ---
 layout: post
-title: Understanding Redux
+title: Introduction to Redux and its role in modern javascript frameworks such as React and Angular
 thumbnail: /images/react-part-1.png
 short_url: https://goo.gl/nJmg14
 ref: react_3
 lang: en
 ---

-Redux is a predictable state container for javacript apps.
+Redux is a predictable state container for javascript apps.
 Redux is simple, however I found that its terminology may be a bit confusing.
 Names like **actions**, **reducers** and **store**, for example.

-The biggest innovation in frontend development isn't at the component level, but at the state management, according to Max Lynch, co-founder of Ionic and a polyglot in frameworks and programming languages.
-He wrote [a interesting post about Redux](https://medium.com/@maxlynch/redux-is-the-pivotal-frontend-innovation-a406736552cb), metioning some Rudux benefits, like bugs reduction by centralizing state management and the possibility of writing pure components.
+The co-founder of Ionic and a polyglot in frameworks and programming languages, Max Lynch, quoted in his blog that the biggest innovation in frontend development isn't at the component level, but at the state management level.
+He wrote [an interesting post about Redux](https://medium.com/@maxlynch/redux-is-the-pivotal-frontend-innovation-a406736552cb), mentioning some of its benefits, like bugs reduction by centralizing state management and the possibility of writing pure components.

 Making concepts simpler
 -----------------------